 We believe that when children leave Starks Field they will have a broad and varied knowledge of Art having been exposed to a wide range of Artists and Movements.

 There are a number of musical instruments children can learn to play at Starks Field.
 These include instruments such as: violin, piano, keyboard, flute, recorder and guitar.
 Enfield Music Service arrange for specialist music teachers to come to the school to teach children how to play and progress further.
-In year 3, all children are taught the recorder by specialist teachers; children are then given the opportunity to continue learning the instrument.
+In Year 3, all children are taught the recorder and how to read sheet music by specialist teachers; children are then given the opportunity to continue learning the instrument.
 At the end of the term, extra concerts are held to inspire others and celebrate their achievements.

 Design and Technology